kalbasit/signal-api-receiver/README.md

 ### Running with Docker

-`signal-api-receiver` is available as a Docker image on Docker Hub.
+`signal-api-receiver` is available as a Docker image on [Docker Hub].
 This is the recommended way to run the application.

 ```bash
 docker pull kalbasit/signal-api-receiver:latest